algorithms-in-action/algorithms-in-action.github.io/README.md

 # Algorithms in Action

-This is the forked repository of https://github.com/algorithms-in-action/algorithms-in-action.github.io for the teams working on this application during SEM 1 COMP90082_2021 Software Project subject.
+This is most recent version added by the students from Semester 1 2021 COMP90082_2021 Software Project.

 ## Organisation of folders